Can I file my case in small claims court?

 The plaintiff’s demand for money cannot exceed $10,000.
 (Texas Government Code 28.093).
 Small claims parties can only recover money.
 You cannot seek injunctive relief.
 For example, if you pay a painter $1,000 to paint your house and the painter does not even begin, you cannot ask the court to issue an order for the painter to paint your house.
 This type of relief would be injunctive relief.

 Who is the judge in a Small Claims Court case?

 The justice of the peace for Real County presides over small claims court actions for Real County.

-Can I file my small claims case in Real County?
+Where do I file my small claims court case?

 You should file your action in the County and specific Precinct where the defendants reside or where the defendant has contracted to perform.
 (Government Code Section 28.011).

 Small claims court trials are very informal compared to a regular civil trial.
 This allows the trials to be conducted in a much more informal fashion.
 Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
 A small claims court trial is much quicker, often lasting between 15-20 minutes.
 A jury trial will likely last longer, probably a few hours.